innolitics/rdm/rdm/init_files/documents/software_plan.md

     - External-Review
     - Obsolete

     Create a GitLab milestone that is named "icebox".
-This milestone will be used to tag issues that may be included in a future releases.
+This milestone will be used to tag issues that may be included in future releases.

     Consider adding a GitLab issue template to enforce the format for problem reports.
 See [Issue - Problem Resolution](#issue---problem-resolution).